NAKAMURA NAKAZÔ

 Suchô Himejiya, Izutsuya

-He started his career in Ôsaka in koshibai venues, playing under the name of Onoe Tokujirô.
-He was later on adopted by Nakamura Nakazô II and took the name of Nakamura Nakazô III during the Bunka era, after the death of his adoptive father.
-His career was short and he never performed in ôshibai theaters.
+Dates of birth and death unknown.
+He started his career in Ôsaka in koshibai venues, performing under the name of Onoe Tokujirô [5].
+He was adopted by Nakamura Nakazô II and took the name of Nakamura Nakazô III during the Bunka era, after the death of his adoptive father.
+He never performed in ôshibai.

 Haimyô Yagô